Please wait for download

 involved, they do not have to live for the rest of their lives with the

-consequences and they hold no responsibility for the outcome of their
+consequences and they hold no responsibility for the outcome of their decisions.
+This is

-Despite this judges seem to have the arrogance to believe that that
+power without responsibility, which is absolute power.
+Despite this judges seem to have the

-they know what is best for our children.
+arrogance to believe that that they know what is best for our children.
+Parents are almost the only people

-guaranteed to put you first above all other considerations.
-On this point I would like to make some
+considerations.
+On this point I would

-other comments: Firstly, you emphasise
+like to make some other comments: Firstly, you emphasise

 Domestic Violence (DV), although you do not go as far as saying the fathers

 should be barred from their children because of it.
-I would like to point out that throughout well over 100 reputable
+I would like to point out that throughout

-surveys carried out throughout the English speaking countries runs the theme
+well over 100 reputable surveys carried out throughout the English speaking

-that women commit just as much DV as men.
-There are no reputable surveys that
+countries runs the theme that women commit just as much DV as men.
+There are

-say anything different.
-It has also been shown by the NSPCC that mothers
+no reputable surveys that say anything different.
+It has also been shown by

-commit 60% of child abuse and real fathers 9% with 31% being carried out by
+the NSPCC that mothers commit 60% of child abuse and real fathers 9% with 31%

-step-fathers live-in boyfriends and the like.
-Surely as far as DV is
+being carried out by step-fathers live-in boyfriends and the like.
+Surely as

-concerned it is “in the best interest of the children” to give full custody
+far as DV is concerned it is “in the best interest of the children” to give

-place.
-Why don’t they?
+they?
 Secondly, by placing girls

-with their mothers you expose them to eight time the risk of sexual abuse
+with their mothers you expose them to eight time the

-from step-fathers, live in boyfriends and the like.
-Why do judges do this if they are committed to “in the best interest of the children”?
+best interest of the children”?
 Thirdly, the main responsibilities a parent has for their children are to feed, clothe, and shelter them, for example it does not matter how much education they get if they starve and it does not matter how much “mothering” they get if they freeze to death.
 Throughout history, these main responsibilities have always been held by fathers, currently they are held by fathers (although the Government has made great effort to replace fathers with themselves paid for by fathers) and fathers will hold this responsibility for the foreseeable future, for mothers are very unlikely to take on this task.
 Why is it “in the best interest of the children” to give the children to someone, other than the father who holds these primary responsibilities?
 Further to this, is the question of who pays the mother’s support.
 Despite the propaganda, almost no mother supports herself let alone her children.
 Mothers are, at least partially, supported by the money they receive for their children.
 Why is it “in the best interest of the children” for courts to order fathers to supply enough money to their children so that the children can support their mother?
 Surely, this is the reverse of what is supposed to happen: are not parents supposed to support their underage children?
 Fourthly, the Children’s

 Act is gender free, why do judges almost exclusively give the children to the